Yes organic cotton really is better. Why organic cotton is the only choice for a sustainable future.

 - Less potable water use.
 Organic gardening practices use less “blue water” in their crop growth, relying more on grey water, and water recycling.
 In 2013-2014 organic production of cotton found a 91% reduction in blue water use, saving the equivalent of nearly 95,000 Olympic-sized swimming pools of fresh water compared to non-organic production according to the Soil Association.

 - Fair trade.
 With organic cotton there are far more options for fair trade directly paid to smaller local farms.
-At Nomads we know where our cotton comes from, and that we are creating a sustainable local economy for the community where it comes from.
+At Nomads we know where our cotton comes from, and that we are creating a sustainable local economy for that community.